sovrynn/ecdo/5-TOOLS-DATA-DEV/scripts/rotational-path-kml/README.md

 ![china viz](img/china-viz.png "china viz")

+The location rotates along the orange line, starting from where the orange meets the blue line, and ending up at the end of the orange line.

 ## Dependencies

 Need Python installed, along with [pip](https://pip.pypa.io/en/stable/installation/) (Python package manager) and some Python packages (numpy, simplekml, geopy).